simonw/til/llms/llm-shebang.md

 ```

 The `-f` option needs to come last as it will be passed the path to the script file.

 ## How this works

+    #!/usr/bin/env -S llm -f

 The `-S` (for split) option to `env` is required because, without it, the `env` command will treat the rest of the line as the full name of the command, producing this error:

 > `/usr/bin/env: 'llm -f': No such file or directory`

+With `-S` the `-f` is passed as an argument to LLM, and then the path to the file itself is passed after that:

+    llm -f path/to/pelican.sh

-The path to the script itself is added to the end of the command.
-We use `llm -f` because `-f` is short for `--fragment` - it expects a path (or URL) to a file that will be treated as a fragment of prompt.
+This takes advantage of [LLM's fragments mechanism](https://llm.datasette.io/en/stable/fragments.html).
+The argument to `-f` is the path to a file, and the contents of that file will then be appended to the prompt.

 ## Adding tools

 Scripts like this are a lot more interesting if they can execute tools.